ammohseni/nah-audit-companion/README.md

   style.
 Simplifying the presentation does not weaken the mathematical assessment; harmless convention differences and optional formal refinements remain internal.
-- **Claim map.** Each registered claim appears as a node showing its type, audit status, audit date, and audited source.
+- **Claim map.** The map provides a navigation aid through the manuscript’s registered claims.
+Each registered claim appears as a node showing its type, audit status, audit date, and audited source.
 Solid arrows show relationships stated in the manuscript or confirmed by the authors; dashed arrows show AI-inferred relationships.
-  The map is a navigation aid, not mathematical evidence.
 - **Approval for each correction.** `Edit` explains and displays one minimal correction at a time, applying it only after explicit author approval.